Quramy/nirvana-js/README.md

   watch: false,                       // Watch script files and reload window when they are changed.
   concurrency: 4,                     // How many windows Nirvana launches in parallel.
   captureConsole: true,               // Whether to capture logging message in browser.
-  // browserNoActivityTimout: 2000,   // Time period to close window [msec].
+  // browserNoActivityTimeout: 2000,   // Time period to close window [msec].
 If you not want timeout closing, set zero.
   // contextFile: "my-context.html",  // HTML context file.

   // Electron BrowserWindow constructor option